learn-co-curriculum/react-hooks-redux-initial-dispatch/README.md

 ```

 See that?
 Our `render()` function is breaking because now state starts off as
-undefined.
+`undefined`.
 When we dispatch our action, it calls the reducer, which passes
-through our state whose value is undefined, and then returns the default value
+through our state whose value is `undefined`, and then returns the default value
-of our switch statement, which is just our undefined state.
+of our switch statement, which is just our `undefined` state.

 What would be really nice is if we could say when you pass a state of
 `undefined` to our reducer, assign a value to our initial state.
-Luckily, ES6
+Luckily,
-allows us to pass default arguments to functions and we can give our
+JavaScript allows us to pass default arguments to functions and we can give our
 `changeState()` reducer a default argument to do just that.
 Let's change our
 reducer to the following: